Sleep Apnea Treatment Plano, TX

 “Although not as efficacious as CPAP, oral appliances are indicated for use in patients with mild-to-moderate obstructive sleep apnea who prefer oral appliances to CPAP, or who do not respond to CPAP, are not appropriate candidates for CPAP, or who fail treatment attempts with CPAP or treatment with behavioral measures such as weight loss or sleep position change.”

-Oral appliances, which resemble sports mouthguards, are associated with better compliance than CPAP systems for many patients.
-Oral appliances can also be used as a first-line treatment for primary snoring that is not associated with OSA.
+Oral appliances have better compliance rates than CPAP systems for many patients.
+Oral appliances are also a first-line treatment for primary snoring that is not because of OSA.

-You’re invited to come to our Plano, TX dentist office for an evaluation.
-We have a Watermark take-home sleep study device for diagnosis, so you don’t have to go to a sleep lab overnight.
-The data is downloaded to our computer, and a medically reviewed report is sent to us.
+Visit our Plano, TX, dental office for an evaluation.
+We have a Watermark take-home sleep study device for diagnosis, so you don’t have to stay at a sleep lab overnight.
+We will download the data the following day and medically review the report to determine a diagnosis.

 Snoring vs. Sleep Apnea